FormingWorlds/Obliqua/docs/src/tutorials/running-model.md

 ### Tutorials (2)

-# Chapter 2 - Running Model
+# Running Model

 Now that you are able to validate and load data files using the `fwlLove.load` module, we can start using the tidal models `fwlLove.Love` and `fwlLove.Fluid`.
 In principle, this is rather simple, since you only have to call one function depending on your use case.
-For example, let us proceed with the data file from [Chapter 1 - Loading data](@ref).
+For example, let us proceed with the data file from [Loading data](@ref).
 In this case, following the [Table of inputs](@ref), we are interested in the solid-phase tides, so we should use `fwlLove.Love.calc_lovepy_tides`.

 ```julia
 using fwlLove

 # location of data files